Covid-19 Preventative Policy | Free 3 Day Expedited Shipping orders over $50

 August 09, 2020

 In humans, CBD can reduce seizures in patients with rare forms of epilepsy.
-It reduces inflammation, balances anxiety and depression, fights addiction, and has potential as a cancer treatment.
+It is a potent anti-inflammatory, balances anxiety and depression, fights cancer and tumors, and has neuroprotective properties that can benefit the brain.

-CBD works by activating specific receptors in the human endocannabinoid system.
-Discovered about 25 years ago, the endocannabinoid system stretches from head to toe.
+CBD works by activating specific receptors in the endocannabinoid system (ECS).
+Discovered about 25 years ago, the ECS stretches from head to toe.
 It is involved in processes including memory, mood, appetite, sleep, metabolism, and immune function.
-It seems to balance the systems of the body and promote homeostasis.
+It helps balance these systems and promotes homeostasis throughout the body.

-The endocannabinoid system (ECS) is not unique to humans.
-All animals besides protozoa and insects have this clinically useful system!
+The ECS is not unique to humans.
+All animals besides protozoa and insects have this system.

 The anatomical location of CB1 and CB2 receptors can be different, especially when comparing dogs and humans.
 However, the ECS performs the same balancing function in mammals and other animals as it does in people.